FIFA: Video replay and goal-line technology

 FIFA now permits the use of video evidence during matches, as well as for subsequent sanctions.
 However, for most of FIFA's history it stood opposed to its use.
 The 1970 meeting of the International Football Association Board "agreed to request the television authorities to refrain from any slow-motion play-back which reflected, or might reflect, adversely on any decision of the referee".
 As recently as 2008 FIFA president Sepp Blatter said: "Let it be as it is and let's leave [football] with errors.
-The television companies will have the right to say [the referee] was right or wrong, but still the referee makes the decision – a man, not a machine."
-This stance was finally overturned on 3 March 2018, when the IFAB wrote video assistant referees (also known as VARs) into the Laws of the Game on a permanent basis.
+The television companies will have the right to say [the referee] was right or wrong, but still, the referee makes the decision – a man, not a machine."
+This stance was finally overturned on 3 March 2018, when the IFAB wrote video assistant referees (also known as VARs) into the Laws of the Game permanently.
 Their use remains optional for competitions.

 In early July 2012 FIFA sanctioned the use of goal-line technology, subject to rules specified by the International Football Association Board (IFAB), who had officially approved its use by amending the Laws of the Game to permit (but not require) its use.
 This followed a high-profile incident during a second-round game in the 2010 FIFA World Cup between England and Germany, where a shot by Englishman Frank Lampard, which would have levelled the scores at 2–2 in a match that ultimately ended in a 4–1 German victory, crossed the line but was not seen to do so by the match officials, which led FIFA officials to declare that they would re-examine the use of goal-line technology.